About Base for Life Watchet

 LIZZY FONE (Finance)

 I'm Lizzy Fone, Bristol born and South Somerset raised.
-I was forced by a lack of opportunities locally to me to move away from the area I'm from when I was 18, and I wasn't able to afford a return to the South West until I was in my 30's.
-I've lived and worked all over Europe, and have noticed that often communities elsewhere in the world support their young people into remaining in their home communities by ensuring that housing, transport and local employment are made available to the people who need them.
+I was forced by a lack of opportunities locally to me to move away from the area I'm from when I was 18, although I didn’t return to the South West until I was in my 30's.
+I've lived and worked all over mainland Europe, where I noticed that often communities elsewhere in the world support their young people into remaining in their home communities by ensuring that housing, transport and local employment are made available to the people who need them.
 In the UK we have largely moved away from focusing on keeping communities together in favour of a more individualist approach - and our young people are often struggling as a result.
 Here in West Somerset, we are hoping that we can make a difference and create opportunities for young people to make choices which enable them to live and work where they choose, rather than be forced by a lack of resources out of their local environment.

-My professional background is in education and finance (former Chartered Accountant) and as the Finance Trustee for Base for Life Watchet, I am aiming to bring my experience and knowledge to bear on the opportunities we have locally to make positive changes for local people.
+My professional background is in education and finance and as the Finance Trustee for Base for Life Watchet, I am aiming to bring my experience and knowledge to bear on the opportunities we have locally to make positive changes for local people.
 I have 3 daughters who all still live at home, although two of them are in their 20's.
 We are therefore faced with the restrictions on opportunities locally in our home lives.
 While it's wonderful to have their company, they are not likely to be able to afford or find suitable accommodation and the income to support that independent life without moving away from their home area.
 This gives me both a professional and a personal understanding of the challenges facing our young people - and a huge drive to help create meaningful change to continue the regeneration of our wonderful rural coastal community, and to ensure that Watchet and the surrounding areas are a vibrant, energetic, multi-generational community where people have pride in their home region and mutually benefit from being able to choose to live and work here.

 Base for Life Watchet